Faculty of Allied Health Professionals

 Visit the BOB AHP Faculty's Padlet here

-What is an Allied Health Professional Faculty?
+What is an Allied Health

-BOB AHP Faculty
+The latest BOB AHP Faculty newsletter edition: March 2025

-Bright futures @ BHT Career Chats:
+Bright futures @ BHT Career Chats: Allied Health Professionals

 During February half-term 2024, Buckinghamshire Healthcare NHS Trust welcomed 70+ young people on work experience, including their new 3-day Allied Health Professions taster, which gives insight into 8 AHP roles through talks, simulations and real-life clinical observations.

 The professions were dietetics, occupational therapy, operating department practitioner (ODP), orthoptics, physiotherapy, podiatry, radiography and speech and language therapy (SLT).
+Some photos of the work experience can be found on BHT's X account here

 Share by: